nitrictech/docs/docs/testing.md

   });
 ```

-Lets start by looking at the mocks.
+Let's start by looking at the mocks.
 These are done in the beforeAll function, which means it happens before all the tests are run.

 The functions to create a bucket 'for' and the call to write to a bucket 'write' will make gRPC calls on the backend.
 This means that they need to be mocked, as there is nothing for it to call to, and thus will result in an UNAVAILABLE error.
 We mock these using jest's spyOn functions on the object prototype.

-This works fine for mocking the `write` method as its within the `handleAddImage` function, but the `for` method is called when the module is imported.
-Therefore, we add a dynamic import after the `for` method is mocked.
+This works fine for mocking the `write` method as it's within the `handleAddImage` function, but the `for` method is called when the module is imported.
+Therefore, we add a dynamic import after `for` is mocked.

 ```ts
 import { File, BucketResouce } from '@nitric/sdk';